sharkwouter/pe-resource-loader/README.md

 # PE Resource Loader

 Allow you to load resources from Windows exe and dll files even outside of Windows.
-It automatically converts strings, bitmaps, icons and cursors to usable formats, other formats just give you the plain data.
+It automatically converts strings (PRL_TYPE_STRING), bitmaps (PRL_TYPE_BITMAP), icons (PRL_TYPE_ICON) and cursors (PRL_TYPE_CURSOR) to usable formats, other formats just give you the plain data as found in the binary.

 ## Using the PE Resource Loader Library